Shobhs13/Shobhs13/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Data Research/Language Models at Indraprastha Institute of Information Technology, Delhi
-- 🌱 I’m currently learning Quant Research, Data Structures & Algorithms and React-native.
+- 🌱 I’m currently learning Quant Research and Data Structures & Algorithms.
 - 👯 I’m looking to collaborate on Data Science and it's applications.
 - 🤔 I’m looking for help with some applied approach to solve real time case study related to Data.
 - 💬 Ask me about Data Analysis which obviously I'll try my best to answer and if not then i'll try to work it out.